buqhek/power_outages_analysis/README.md

 Predict the Average monthly electricity price in the U.S. state (TOTAL.PRICE)

 ## Step 4: Baseline Model

+The first thing I wanted to do when building a model was to make sure I preprocess all of my data given in my dataset.
+This let me to working on a pipeline that preprocessses all of the info before feeding it into the regression model.
+Since my data contains both numerical, categorical, and pd.Datetime datatypes, I will need to make sure I build my pipeline in such a way that all of this data is handled properly.

+As a refresher, here are the features that are each datatype:

+#### Categorical
+- 'U.S._STATE','NERC.REGION','CLIMATE.CATEGORY','CAUSE.CATEGORY'

+- **Special note:** all of the categorical features that I am using is nominal, meaning that there is no inherent order in the categories that I have listed

+#### Numerical
+'YEAR', 'MONTH','OUTAGE.DURATION','TOTAL.SALES','TOTAL.CUSTOMERS','ANOMALY.LEVEL'

+#### Datetime
+'OUTAGE.START', 'OUTAGE.RESTORED'

+However, for my base model, I only wanted to use the categorical and numerical features to predict 'TOTAL.SALES'.

+For my numerical pipeline, I decided to use sklearn's SimpleImputer to fill in any missing values in my data.
+Sklearn's SimpleImputer does this by using univariate imputation, meaning it only uses the feature that the missing value is in to compute the mean, leading to a more complete dataset, but being susceptible to outliers.
+Additionally, I also added a PolynomialFeatures transformer to help capture any non-linear relationships, which can help improve the model performance.

+This is what my numerical preprocessor looks like:

+<iframe
+ src="assets/htmls/numerical_preprocessing.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+For my categorical pipeline, I decided to use

+Hence, this is what my preprocessing pipeline looked like:

+<iframe
+ src="assets/htmls/baseline_preprocessing.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+ From there, I built my baseline model using sklearn's Linear Regression model:
+ <iframe
+ src="assets/htmls/base_model.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

 ## Step 5: Final Model